Wizcorp/StyleGuides/README.md

 ##Naming Conventions

-- When constructing string IDs or ID prefixes in the code, do not use "dojo", "dijit" or "dojox" in the names.
-Because we now allow multiple versions of dojo in a page, it is important you use _scopeName instead (dojo._scopeName, dijit._scopeName, dojox._scopeName).

 - Names representing modules SHOULD be in all lower case.

 - Names representing types (classes) MUST be nouns and written using CamelCase capitalization: